 It is no secret that my favorite place to grocery shop is ALDI.
-I spend a good amount of time in there while creating my Aldi meal plans, and have picked up some secret tips that you probably don’t know about.
+I spend a good amount of time in there while creating my Aldi meal plans.
+Along the way, I’ve picked up some secret tips that you probably don’t know about.
 In this blog post I am sharing my top secrets you don’t know about ALDI.

-1.)
-There are multiple bar codes on every product so that when the cashier scans the item, she scans it the first time.
+How is this a benefit?
+When the cashier scans the item, it scans the first time.
 Have you ever wondered how they can cash you out so fast?
 This is why.
 Next time you are in an Aldi, count how many barcodes are on your products, the average item has up to five bar codes on it.

 I pulled out a package of Aldi butter today to check, and it had FIVE bar codes!